 Gerald Noda has been a volunteer with the Hawaiian Financial Federal Credit Union since 2010.
 He is currently Vice President of Communication Consulting Services, Inc. (CCSI), a local telecommunications service company specializing in telecom consulting, design, engineering, project management, and installation.
 Prior to joining CCSI, Gerald served for twenty-five years at Verizon Hawaii and GTE Hawaiian Tel in various management positions including General Manager - Infrastructure Provisioning, Director - Construction, and Manager - Access Design & Construction.
 He has a Bachelor of Science in Electrical Engineering from the University of Hawaii, a Masters of Business Administration from Chaminade University, and an Electronic System/Telecommunications Specialty Contractor License.

 Wanda Beppu has been a volunteer of Hawaiian Financial Federal Credit Union since 1995.
-Wanda is currently at Queens Health Systems working in their IT Networking Group as a Project Manager.
-She previously worked at CCSI assisting key Clients HSG Judiciary IT Department, Kamehameha & Punahou Schools.
-As a retiree from Verizon Hawaii, some of her duties were Verizon Hawaii Project Manager, GTE Hawaiian Tel Information Technology Services (ITS) Data Center Manager, GTE Hawaiian Tel Senior Systems Analyst, and GTE Hawaiian Tel Data Administrator.
-Some of Wanda's activities include participating in Autism Hawaii, American Cancer Society, and volunteering in American Heart Association & Special Olympics.
+Wanda retired in 2022 from Project Management.
+She is currently doing volunteer work at senior care homes.
+Wanda previously worked at CCSI assisting key Clients HSG Judiciary IT Department, Kamehameha & Punahou Schools.
+Prior to CCSI, she worked at Verizon Hawaii where some of her duties were Verizon Hawaii Project Manager, GTE Hawaiian Tel Information Technology Services (ITS) Data Center Manager, GTE Hawaiian Tel Senior Systems Analyst, and GTE Hawaiian Tel Data Administrator.
+Some of Wanda's activities include participating in Autism Hawaii, American Cancer Society, volunteering in American Heart Association & Special Olympics and she is an honorable member of the Nakano Hanafuda Sensei.
+In her spare time, she does Koike TaiChi which encourages wellness of body, mind, and soul.
 Wanda graduated from the University of Hawaii with a degree in Sociology and Business Administration.